Anteru/kyla/doc/source/comparison.rst

 The main differences are:

 * kyla has native support for updating and updates only the required files - NSIS does not have built-in support for this.
-* NSIS is not designed for integration - it takes care of dialogs, for example - while kyla is
+* NSIS is not designed for integration - it takes care of dialogs, for example - while kyla is.
-* NSIS does not support repairing or changing installations
+* NSIS does not support repairing or changing installations.
-* NSIS supports only Windows (the generated installers only support Windows) [#nsis_win]_
+* NSIS supports only Windows (the generated installers only support Windows) [#nsis_win]_.

 InnoSetup
 ---------